 Your air conditioner is working hard for much of the year keeping you cool hopefully no matter how hot it gets in Corpus Christi.
 But unfortunately, sometimes that demand becomes too much for a home’s system.
 You might not always catch problems with your AC, but some problems are too obvious to miss.

-An air conditioner starting to blow hot air is a major red flag that something is wrong with your home’s HVAC system.
+An air conditioner starting to blow warm air is a major red flag that something is wrong with your home’s HVAC system.
 It could appear to be sounding like it’s running fine but it has stopped blowing out the cool air it’s supposed to.
 It doesn’t take long for a Corpus Christi home to start heating up when the AC is no longer cooling.

-The good news is that even if an air conditioner is blowing hot air, that doesn’t mean it is an expensive fix.
+The good news is that even if an air conditioner is blowing warm air, that doesn’t mean it is an expensive fix.
 Some minor issue or one that is easy to fix may be the cause of the problem.
 An AC that has stopped blowing cold air may be repairable.
 In fact, a professional HVAC technician, like those at Tiger Heating & Air, can likely get your cooling system back up and running in no time.

 Before even calling for a professional repair, you may want to check out a few things on your own.
 It is possible that the issue causing your AC to stop blowing cold air is so simple, you can fix it yourself!